Creating cohesion and focus in the group

 These moments create relaxation in the midst of the stress of meeting the deadline and they also produce a sense of “we’re in this together”.
 Just as many companies had concerns about their staff working from home and feeling anxious, disconnected and alone, during the Covid-19 shutdown we shared the same concerns for virtual Book Sprints.

 So when we started venturing into the territory of virtual Book Sprints, we realised we would have to find ways to cultivate that atmosphere in the online virtual space.
-One of the things we tested out was to start our days with mindfulness.
+One of the things we tested out was to start our days with Mindfulness.
 Mindfulness, or the capacity to pay attention to the present moment, in an accepting, non-judgemental way is by now well-documented as having a positive effect on people’s stress levels and general wellbeing.
 It is used in all kinds of workplaces from Fortune 500 companies to governments and sports teams.
 As Dan Harris, the author of 10 Percent Happier says, “I think of mindfulness as the ability not to be yanked around by your own emotions… That can have a big impact on how you are in the workplace.”

-Creating awareness during the Book Sprint
+Mindfulness to create awareness during the Book Sprint

 Since Book Sprints are already stressful endeavours and on top of that we were facing Zoom Fatigue and the general context of Covid-19, creating a more mindful environment in the Sprint was something we looked into.